Devanshi1206/Data-Extraction-and-Sentiment-Analysis/README.md

 ## Executive Summary:

-Utilized the Python BeautifulSoup library to scrape data from the given article links and performed sentiment analysis on the scrapped data.
+Utilised the Python BeautifulSoup library to scrape data from the given article links and performed sentiment analysis on the scraped data.

 ## Business Problem: